 Where do I attend?

-The Bouverie Centre, 8 Gardiner St, Brunswick, VIC 3056.
+The Bouverie Centre, 8 Gardiner Street, Brunswick VIC 3056.
 If you are unable to travel to the Centre our team may come out to a location convenient to you.

 What does it cost and how often will we come?

-This service is free and there is no set number of sessions.
+This service is free and there is no cost to families.
+Our family therapy service is funded by the Victorian Department of Health.
+There is no set number of sessions.
 You and your therapist can discuss what is best for your family.